Skip to Content

 Where to Stay in Miami

-The biggest mistake people make when booking a Miami trip?
+The biggest mistake people make when leaning how to plan a trip to Miami?
 Assuming all of it feels the same.
 In reality, each pocket of the city comes with its own vibe, crowd, and price tag.
 Where you stay will shape what your trip becomes—so it pays to get this part right.

 South Beach is for the classic, neon-soaked Miami escape and home to luxury beachfront hotels in Miami.
 It’s busy, buzzy, and unapologetically loud.
 Hotels here sit steps from the sand, and everything you need is walkable.
 But it’s not for anyone looking for peace and quiet—or budget-friendly options.